fastlane/fastlane/README.md

 It's hard to get everything right!

+- New screenshots with every (design) update
 - No loading indicators
 - Same content / screens
-- New screenshots with every (design) update
 - [Clean Status Bar](#use-a-clean-status-bar)
 - Uploading screenshots ([```deliver```](https://github.com/KrauseFx/deliver) is your friend)

+This gem solves all those problems.
+It will run completely in the background - you can do something else, while your computer takes the screenshots for you.

 Follow the developer on Twitter: [@KrauseFx](https://twitter.com/KrauseFx)